 danah boyd is a Partner Researcher at Microsoft Research, the founder and president of Data & Society, and a Visiting Professor at New York University.
 Her research is focused on addressing social and cultural inequities by understanding the relationship between technology and society.
 Her most recent books - "It's Complicated: The Social Lives of Networked Teens" and "Participatory Culture in a Networked Age" - examine the intersection of everyday practices and social media.
 Her primary research questions right now are: 1. what makes data legitimate? and 2. what does it take to secure data infrastructure?
 She is a 2011 Young Global Leader of the World Economic Forum, a member of the Council on Foreign Relations, a Director of both Crisis Text Line and Social Science Research Council, and a Trustee of the National Museum of the American Indian.
 She received a bachelor's degree in computer science from Brown University, a master's degree from the MIT Media Lab, and a Ph.D in Information from the University of California, Berkeley.

-Prior to this, Kieron led the UK government's work on impact investment.
-In this role he was the UK representative to the G8 taskforce on social impact investment, and led initiatives creating the Access foundation, Dementia Discovery Fund and the Dormant Assets Commission.
+Kieron previously led the UK government's work on impact investment.
+In this role he formed the G8 taskforce on social impact investment, and led initiatives creating the Access Foundation, Government Outcomes Lab and Dementia Discovery Fund.

-Previous roles were at the Department for Business, Foreign and Commonwealth Office, Prime Minister's Strategy Unit and the Boston Consulting Group.
+Prior to this he worked at No.10 Downing Street, the Department for Business, the Foreign Office and the Prime Minister's Strategy Unit.
+He started his career at the Boston Consulting Group.

-Kieron sits on the Boards of Big Society Capital, the world's first social investment bank, the Design Council and Catch22.
-He a is member of the Mayor of London’s Childhood Obesity Taskforce and chairs the Investment Committee of Nesta's Cultural Impact Development Fund.
+Kieron sits on the Boards of Big Society Capital, the Design Council and Catch22.
+He chairs LIPH — a global coalition of institutional investors working to improve people's health — as well as Nesta's Cultural Impact Development Fund.
+He a is member of the Mayor of London’s Childhood Obesity Taskforce and on the advisory council of the Impact Investing Institute.

-Internationally, Kieron is on the advisory boards of the World Policy Institute and the Global Steering Group for Impact Investment.
-In 2014 he was selected as a Young Global Leader by the World Economic Forum.
+In 2014 Kieron was selected as a Young Global Leader by the World Economic Forum.

 Anu Bradford is a Professor of Law at the Columbia Law School.
 Before joining the faculty, she was an Assistant Professor at the University of Chicago Law School.
 She has also taught at Harvard College, Brandeis University and the University of Helsinki Law School.
 Her research and teaching interests include international trade law and international political economy, international antitrust law, and EU law.
 Bradford earned her SJD and LLM from Harvard Law School, and holds a law degree from the University of Helsinki.
 After completing her LLM studies as a Fulbright Scholar at Harvard, she practiced anti-trust law and EU law with Cleary, Gottlieb, Steen & Hamilton in Brussels before returning to Harvard for her doctoral studies.
 She has also served as an Adviser and Expert Assistant in the European Parliament and the Parliament of Finland, and on the Board of Sitra, the Finnish Innovation Fund.